History Tea Tour

 When you arrive, please check in inside the Main Building (large, red brick building facing Wattles).
 Please be sure to arrive with your whole party at your scheduled reservation time.
 When you check in, you will be given an overview of the program, then head out to the Village to start drinking tea and exploring the Village!

 All the Village buildings will be open, but tea will only be served in five different stations throughout the Village.
 Each station will feature a different tea from the list above.
 Tables and chairs will be available near each station to sit and enjoy your tea.
 A short presentation starting every half hour is also included in this program and will take place inside the Old Troy Church.
 Enjoy a slice of pie from Achatz Handmade Pie Co. during the presentation!
-Sugar-free and gluten-free pies will be available.
+Gluten-free options will be available.

 If you have accessibility questions, please click here to visit our accessibility page or contact us at info@thvmail.org and we will be happy to help!